TylerJGabb/k8s_api_sandbox/README.md

 | address | MED  |
 | name    | LOW  |

-Then we could have four token generating pods and associated service accounts
+Then have four token generating pods and associated service accounts

 | gsa                              | fine-grained reader role on tags |
 | -------------------------------- | -------------------------------- |